Chicago 1992 World's Fair: Conception

 Several architects, including Harry Weese, would later claim to have been discussing the idea ever since plans for a 1976 World's Fair in Philadelphia faltered.
 The idea for a World's Fair in Chicago to mark the 500th anniversary of Christopher Columbus' arrival in the "New World" first began to appear publicly in the late 1970s.
 The idea appeared in a 1977 newspaper article written by Charles Brubaker, vice-president of the architecture firm Perkins and Will.
 In 1978, officials from the City of Chicago indicated their interest in potentially hosting a future world's fair to the BIE.

-By 1979, idea took hold among a group of architects from the Chicago chapter of the American Association of Architects.
+By 1979, the idea took hold among a group of architects from the Chicago chapter of the American Association of Architects.
 They began to hold regular meetings to discuss the prospects of such a world's fair.
 Architects involved included Gertrude Kerbis, Helmut Jahn and Bertrand Goldberg.
 In 1980, Harry Weese met with business leaders including Thomas Ayers for a breakfast meeting at the Tribune Tower for the purpose of discussing means to "improve the image of Chicago".
 This ultimately led to the establishment of a tentative steering committee, led by Ayers.
 An official 1992 Worlds Fair Steering Committee would be established on February 11, 1981.

 Bid process

 Becoming the United States candidate city

 In October 1980, United States Secretary of Commerce Philip Klutznick notified the BIE that they intended to submit an application.
 The Chicago 1992 Worlds Fair Steering Committee also contacted the BIE to inform them that they intended to apply for a fair.
 Chicago Mayor Jane Byrne directly communicated her support for the fair to BIE president Patrick Reid.
 In January 1981, the planning committee officially incorporated as the Chicago World's Fair - 1992 Corporation.

-In late June 1981, the Illinois General Assembly proclaimed its, "support for the goals of the Chicago World’s Fair 1992 Corporation and the establishment of a 1992 World’s Fair in Chicago."
-On July 30, 1981, the Chicago City Council formally endorsed the fair.
-In August 1981, Illinois Governor James R. Thompson officially supported the fair.
-By November 1981, United States President Ronald Reagan endorsed the planned fair and offered, "the support and assistant of myself and the departments of my office in the staging of a successful exposition".
+That June, the Illinois General Assembly proclaimed its "support for the goals of the Chicago World’s Fair 1992 Corporation and the establishment of a 1992 World’s Fair in Chicago."
+The next month, the Chicago City Council formally endorsed the fair, and in August, Illinois Governor James R. Thompson officially supported the fair.
+By November, United States President Ronald Reagan endorsed the planned fair and offered support and assistance.

 By 1982, Jane Byrne's mayoral administration had included plans for a 1992 world's fair in Chicago's comprehensive plan.
 Byrne strongly supported the fair effort.
 The fair corporation garnered donations from corporations, including as Commonwealth Edison, Continental Bank, FCB, Marshall Field's, National Can Corporation, and Illinois Bell.
 Chicago was selected as the United States candidate city through a competitive selection hosted by the United States Department of Commerce, defeating the cities of Columbus, New York, Miami, Houston, Oklahoma City, and Sacramento.